fjw/node-fastgpio/README.md

 node-fast-gpio
 ==============

-This is a node.js gpio library for the raspberry pi using the fastest way to export values via C (http://codeandlife.com/2012/07/03/benchmarking-raspberry-pi-gpio-speed/).
+This is a small **node.js** GPIO library for the **Raspberry Pi** using the fastest way to export values via C (http://codeandlife.com/2012/07/03/benchmarking-raspberry-pi-gpio-speed/).

 ## Installation